noteed/smallpt-hs/README.md

 Every attempt so far use the vector package.
 The 99 lines file is derived from Smallpt/Mutable.hs.
 The Storable code doesn't improve the performance and is less convenient to use.
-The Unboxed code lose in performance because the Vec type can't benefit from an explicit inline pragma.
+The Unboxed code lose in performance because the Vec type can't benefit from an explicit unpack pragma.

 If you can make the code faster or easier to read, please let me know!